javelit/docs/content/develop/concepts/architecture/caching.md

 # Caching overview

-Jeamlit runs your script from top to bottom at every user interaction or code change.
+Javelit runs your script from top to bottom at every user interaction or code change.
 This execution model makes development super easy.
 But it comes with two major challenges:

 1. Long-running functions run again and again, which slows down your app.
 2. Objects get recreated again and again, which makes it hard to persist them across reruns or sessions.

 But don't worry!
-Jeamlit lets you tackle both issues by providing a cache `Map` with `Jt.cache`.
+Javelit lets you tackle both issues by providing a cache `Map` with `Jt.cache`.
 Cached values are stored globally and shared across all users and reruns.
 The pattern is simple: check if a value exists in the cache, compute it if absent or retrieve it if present.
 This makes your app much faster and helps with persisting objects across reruns.
 If you need